Chart Color Schemes

 Health performance in Stawell is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Stawell faces significant health challenges, with common conditions prevalent among both younger and older age groups.
-Private health cover is low at approximately 47%, covering around 3,975 people, compared to the national average of 55.3%.
+Private health cover is low at approximately 47%, covering about 3,975 people, compared to the national average of 55.3%.

 Frequently Asked Questions - Health